lpmi-13/kubernetes-the-hard-way-linode/README.md

 ## Scripts

-Since I'm only able to work on this is short stretches, it's easiest to script out steps so I can pick up where I left off.
+Since I'm only able to work on this in short stretches, it's easiest to script out steps so I can pick up where I left off.
 If you'd like to get to a certain point automatically, for example, the end of the steps in `docs/06-data-encryption-keys.md`, then you can run:

 ```
 for i in {3..6}; do